-Let’s deep dive into the various reasons that contributed to the Sony Ericsson failure case study and the lessons that business leaders can learn from it.
+Let’s dive into the various reasons that contributed to the Sony Ericsson failure case study.
+There are several lessons business leaders can learn from business failures.

 Sony Ericsson was considered a pioneer in the mobile phone industry due to its innovative designs and features, such as high-quality camera capabilities and music playback.